 The use of screen print with such a convoluted form is interesting, the finality and definition of the technique provides a stark contrast to the abstraction of the figures.
 The title "Again, Again and Again" alludes to the cyclical quality of the graphic which appears to be two figures in some kind of embrace.
 The main features are the two profiles at the centre of the composition and the limbs intertwined around them.
 It is difficult to discern arm from leg - which adds to the emotional intensity of the displayed action of embrace.
 This screenprint was produced by Peacock Printmakers, Aberdeen from a very much smaller linocut print of the 1990s.

-Willie is a Scottish artist and printmaker, specializing in anecdotal prints made with linocuts and has enjoyed experimenting with innovative craft techniques.
+Willie Rodger (1930 - 2018) was a Scottish artist and printmaker, specializing in anecdotal prints made with linocuts and has enjoyed experimenting with innovative craft techniques.

 His work has been described as contrasting a boldness and delicacy, together with a combination of tones of austerity and wit.
 Willie's strategic use of his medium exposes the maximum potential of it, whilst simultaneously maintaining an economic use of linocut.